 Please note that it is the employee's responsibility to ensure they have adequate contribution space available in their RRSP.
 The SNC's matching contributions are subject to the employee's confirmation that they have available room.

-#8 - Absence Due to Illness Leave
+#8 - Leave

 Personal Leave